 After death a window is opened to allow the spirit of the deceased to leave the house, no-one must stand or block the path to the window as this may prevent the spirit from leaving and will bring misfortune to the person who blocks the route.
 After two hours the window should be closed as this will prevent the spirit from re-entering.

 The body is washed and dressed; in times gone by they would have been clothed in white.
 If the deceased was a male he would have been freshly shaved.
 This is known as being ‘laid out’.
-A rosary is then wrapped around the hands and a cross placed around the neck depending on the religion of the deceased.
+Rosary beads are then wrapped around the hands and a cross placed around the neck.
 Candles are placed at the head and foot of the coffin and remain lit while the deceased is still present in the house.
 Family members or close friends will stay with the deceased at all times taking it in shifts to watch over the departed.
 All clocks in the house will be stopped at the time the person died and all mirrors will be covered or turned to face the wall as a mark of respect.
 Also, traditionally all the curtains will be closed.